Isoperimetric conditions, lower semicontinuity, and existence results for perimeter functionals with measure data

 In order to single out basic lines of our approach we point out directly that in spite of requiring $\mu_\pm\ecke D^\c\equiv0$ we keep working with Radon measures $\mu_\pm$ on all of $\R^n$ and impose ICs on these measures in all of $\R^n$ rather than using ICs in the sense of Definition \ref{def:ICs} on open domains $D=\Omega$.
 In particular, our measures $\mu_\pm$ are necessarily finite in cases with bounded $D$ (by definition of a Radon measure on $\R^n$) and more generally whenever $\Cp_1(D)<\infty$ (by Proposition \ref{prop:inf-P} and Lemma \ref{lem:finite}).
 One reason for proceeding in this way is that the full-space viewpoint is convenient in order to apply the previously achieved results and at least in case of \emph{finite} measures $\mu_\pm$ on open $\Omega=D$ is not truly restrictive, as in fact the small-volume ICs in $\Omega$ and in $\R^n$ are even equivalent by Lemma \ref{lem:bdry-local-ic}.
-Moreover, for cases with \emph{infinite} measures $\mu_-$ concentrated on domains $D$ with $\Cp_1(D)=\infty$ the following example suggests that working with ICs in all of $\R^n$ is even more appropriate for semicontinuity.
-Indeed, we consider for $n=1$ an open domain $\Omega=\bigcup_{m=1}^\infty\Omega_m$, where $\Omega_m$ are disjoint and each $\Omega_m$ is itself a disjoint union of a group of $m$ open intervals all placed inside an interval of length $2^{-m}$.
-Correspondingly we consider a countable set $S\subset\R$ which contains precisely one point in each interval of each group $\Omega_m$ and the infinite Borel measure $\mu_-=2\sum_{x\in S}\delta_x=2\H^0\ecke S$ on $\Omega$.
+Moreover, for cases with \emph{infinite} measures $\mu_-$ concentrated on unbounded domains $D$ with $\Cp_1(D)=\infty$ the following example suggests that working with ICs in all of $\R^n$ is even more appropriate for semicontinuity.
+Indeed, we consider for $n=1$ the infinite union $\Omega\coleq\bigcup_{m=1}^\infty I_m$ of the intervals $I_m\coleq{(m{-}2^{-m},m{+}2^{-m})}$ and, for arbitrarily small $\theta\in{(0,\infty)}$, the infinite Radon measure $\mu_-=\theta\sum_{m=1}^\infty\delta_m=\theta\H^0\ecke\N$ supported in $\Omega$.